ballerina-platform/ballerina-dev-website/spec.md

 ### Draft language specification

+- For the draft language specifications of the Ballerina Swan Lake release, see the [draft language specification](https://ballerina.io/spec/lang/draft/).
-For the draft language specification of the Ballerina Swan Lake release, see the [draft language specification](https://ballerina.io/spec/lang/draft/).
+- For the latest draft language specification of the Ballerina Swan Lake release, see the [draft language specification](https://ballerina.io/spec/lang/draft/latest/).

 ### Proposals for improvements/enhancements